drublic/drublic/content/75-ai-code-generators-frontend-comparison/article.md

 Additionally I also used two editors to generate:
 - Cursor Editor
-- Github Copilot through VS Code
+- GitHub Copilot through VS Code

 Plus, and that’s mainly due to the late hype: Claude Code